thoughtspot/thoughtspot.github.io/_admin/system-monitor/monitor-pinboards.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-There are several system monitoring pinboards in ThoughtSpot that include information about the system status and resource usage.
-The information in these pinboard is updated hourly from an internal database that collects monitoring statistics.
+There are several system monitoring pinboards in ThoughtSpot that provide answers for system status and resource usage questions.
+The information in these pinboards are updated hourly from internal data sources that collect monitoring statistics.

  ![]({{ site.baseurl }}/images/resource_usage_pinboard.png "Example of a system monitoring pinboard")

- The monitoring pinboards can only be viewed by users with the administrator privilege.
+ Only users with administrative privilege can view the monitoring pinboards.
  They are based on worksheets, which administrators can view, but not modify.
-However, you can create new monitoring reports from the worksheets.
+ However, you can create new monitoring pinboards from the worksheets.

- The monitoring information in **System Health** query several underlying worksheets.
-Administrators can view these worksheets and query them, but they cannot edit them.

 ## List system pinboards